Best Medicare Supplement Plans in Kentucky (2026)

 LifeShield National charges $148 monthly for Plan G in Kentucky, 41% below the state average of $253.
 Globe Life charges $150 monthly and Bankers Fidelity charges $154 monthly.

 Plan G covers everything Medicare doesn't pay except the Part B deductible.
-New Medicare enrollees can't purchase Plan F anymore, so Plan G gives you the most coverage available.
+New Medicare enrollees can't buy Plan F anymore, so Plan G is the most comprehensive plan available to anyone who enrolled in Medicare on or after January 1, 2020.

 LifeShield National $148$105$1,776$1,254